 After pounding them out, season the pork chops with salt and pepper or season salt.
 A light seasoning is all they need!

-Now for the breading.
 I use a mix of plain breadcrumbs and cornflake crumbs.
 I love the cornflake crumbs pictured below.
 They are crunchy, savory and the perfect addition to the bread crumbs!
-(I like these cornflake crumbs so much better than crushed cereal, and I am not getting paid to say that).

-To make the yummy breading stick to the pork chop, I dredge (coat) the pork chop in flour that is seasoned with salt and pepper.
+First, I dredge (coat) the pork chop in flour that is seasoned with salt and pepper.
+This makes the breading stick to the pork chop.

 Then, dip the floured chop in an egg bath that is seasoned with season salt.
 (I do not have a picture of this step).